Alter Kacyzne: Early life and education

-Following the death of his father in 1899, when Kacyzne was fourteen, he went to work as an apprentice in his uncle's professional photography studio in Ekaterinoslav, New Russia (now Dnipro, Ukraine).
+Following the death of his father in 1899, when Kacyzne was fourteen, he went to work as an apprentice in his uncle's professional photography studio in Ekaterinoslav, Novorossiya (now Dnipro, Ukraine).
 While engaged in self-education, he began to write short stories in Russian.
 He also wrote poems and sent some of these to the Yiddish author S. Ansky.

 Adult life and career

 Around this time he married Khana Khachnov.
 In 1910, greatly attracted by the Yiddish works of I. L. Peretz, he moved to Warsaw, where he developed a close relationship with Peretz, who became his literary mentor.
 In Warsaw he opened a photographic studio.

 In the 1920s, he worked as a photojournalist for the New York City-based newspaper Forverts (Forward).
 He travelled as a photographer to Poland, Romania, Italy, Spain, Palestine and Morocco.
 In the years 1927–1928 Kacyzne's photographs, accompanied by his travel essays, were published in the Warsaw magazine Our Express.

 His work as a photographer was combined with his literary work.
 As a critic and essayist, he published articles on literary and social issues in Warsaw and Vilna.
 He was co-editor of several journals.